 Elizabeth Stolow Weiss is a director of philanthropic advising at the Science Philanthropy Alliance.
-She provides advice and support to foundations and philanthropists with the goal of increasing private funding for basic science.
+She provides advice and support to foundations and philanthropists with the goal of increasing private funding for discovery science.

 Elizabeth was awarded a master’s degree in public administration from the University of New Haven and a B.A. from the University of Connecticut.